hydephp/develop/README.md

 Changes to HydePHP including some first-party packages are made here.
 The changes are then pushed to the `develop` or `master` branches of the readonly repositories seen in the table above.
 These branches could be unstable.

-This monorepo project is still new, and the internal structure of it may be changed without notice.

 ### Releases